🔥 Get 150% Cashback Upto ₹75,000

 Also known as quads, if a player has four cards of equal value in their five-card hand, it is known as four of a kind.

-A hand which consists of five cards of all the same suit
+A hand that consists of five cards of all the same suit

 A poker player is known as a grinder if they play continuously to make a steady profit rather than a single big score.

-A betting game similar to poker which often requires guts than skill.
+A betting game similar to poker often requires more guts than skill.